 Located in the southernmost part of Nevada along U.S. Route 95, Cal-Nev-Ari sits about 70 miles south of Las Vegas.
 Its seclusion stems from the surrounding desert and the sparse population in this part of the state.

-To reach the town, I drive through expansive desert scenery, reinforcing the feeling of remoteness.
+To reach the town, drive through expansive desert scenery, reinforcing the feeling of remoteness.
 Despite its position at a crossroads, the town remains a quiet enclave, making it an ideal spot for those seeking a peaceful retreat with a touch of small-town friendliness.

 5. Goodsprings: Hidden Heritage Beyond the City